sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

    * Brute Force - One way to reveal the *Master Password* is to carry out a brute force attack against it.
 This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and is considered strong.
 This will protect against brute force attacks from discovering *Master Password* in a reasonable amount of time.

    * Obtain Clear Text - Another way an attacker may attempt to reveal *Master Password* is by gaining access to it in clear text form in either memory or storage.
+Mitigations as follows:
-      * Sanitize Memory - One solution mitigate access to clear text is to ensure that once the *Master Password* is no longer needed by application, the memory space where it is located is promptly scrubbed then deallocated if applicable.
-This must happen before said memory space is deallocated if deallocation call does not guarantee scrubbing of memory prior to releasing memory.
+      * Sanitize Memory - Ensuring that once the *Master Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
+This must happen before said memory space is deallocated if applicable.
       * The *Master Password* should never be stored in clear text at rest in storage at any time.

 * Information Leakage - The software should not reveal any information about *Secret.* For example, hashes or encrypted blobs of *Master Password* must not Leak any information about it, such as its length.